Getting Started–Step 3: Connect

 Homeschool support groups, co-ops, and associations are primarily comprised of like-minded volunteers who choose to discover or reinforce portions of their learning through connecting with others.
 Homeschool groups express a wide range of organizational preferences, attitudes, and practices, which means there is definitely a tribe for you!

-To find local groups near you, go to NCHE regions page to find your Regional Liaison or to see a list of local groups.
+To find local groups near you, go to NCHE regions page to find your regional liaison or to see a list of local groups.

 Some groups are curricular-oriented and devoted to supporting particular educational activities or ideologies.
 Co-ops focused on a classical education or those who follow the Charlotte Mason educational philosophy are two such curricular groups.
 Most of the time, these groups are locally based.

 North Carolinians for Home Education (NCHE) is a private, non-profit, volunteer organization active at the state level, serving homeschoolers in North Carolina and beyond.
+This is us!
+We are here to provide support on a state-wide level.
+You can join us and become part of the organization that has been instrumental in making NC a great place to homeschool and keeping it that way.

 - Protect the rights of North Carolina citizens to homeschool,